 Access section of the Zero Trust dashboard.

 Click Add an application.

 Groups can be used in both self-hosted and external SaaS applications.
-This example uses a self-hosted application.
+This example will use a self-hosted application.

 In the next page, give the application a name and set the subdomain or URL where the Access policy will apply.

 Lower on the page, you can also choose which identity providers can be used to authenticate for this specific application.
-In this example, the employees will use Okta while contractors will login with GitHub.
+For example, you could enable employees to use Okta while other specified users would login with GitHub.

-@cloudflare.com address or must be one of the two contractor users set in the default group.
-If you don't want to use it, you can uncheck the box and add manual rules.
+@cloudflare.com address or must be added to the default group.
+If you don’t want to use it, you can uncheck the box and add manual rules.

 You can also combine multiple groups.
 Another group listed here,